35mpded/GarudaLinux-FDE_and_TPM-Guide/README.md

 Now you will be notified that the TPM key could not be unsealed, and you will be prompted to enter a password for decryption, to fix this follow the next section **"Clevis Binding"**.

 **Regenerate Clevis Binding**
-To generate a new Clevis pin after changes in system configuration that result in different PCR values, run**
+To regenerate a Clevis binding after changes in system configuration that result in different PCR values, run**

 1. Find the slot used for the Clevis pin
 `cryptsetup luksDump /dev/sdX`